Cidaas/terraform-provider-cidaas/README.md

 # cidaas_template (Resource)

-The Template resource in the provider is used to define and manage templates within the Cidaas system.
+The Template resource in the provider is used to define and manage templates within the cidaas system.
 Templates are used for emails, SMS, IVR, and push notifications.

  Ensure that the below scopes are assigned to the client with the specified `client_id`:

 * cidaas:templates_read
 * cidaas:templates_write
 * cidaas:templates_delete

-### V2 to V3 Migration

-If you are migrating from v2 to v3, please note the changes in the format of the import identifier:

-* In **v2**, the import identifier was formed by joining template_key, template_type and locale with the character `-`.
-For example: `TERRAFORM_TEMPLATE-SMS-en-us`.

-* In **v3**, the import identifier format has been updated.
-The character `-` is replaced by the character `:`.
-For example: `TERRAFORM_TEMPLATE:SMS:en-us`.

 ### Managing System Templates